Unity-Technologies/com.unity.multiplayer.docs/mppm/play-mode-scenario/play-mode-scenario-configure-build.md

 :::

 ## Configure and build a local instance
-A local instance can run on the same platform as the Unity Editor, or on an Android device that is connected to that platform.
+A local instance can run on the same platform as the Unity Editor, or on an Android device that is connected to that platform wirelessly or by a USB cable.
 To build a local instance that you have configured in the Play Mode Scenarios window, [enter Play Mode](https://docs.unity3d.com/Manual/GameView.html).
 All configured Play Mode Scenarios build automatically when you enter Play Mode.

 To learn more about the properties that you can use to configure a local instance, refer to [Play Mode Scenarios window reference](mppm-reference/play-mode-scenario-window-reference.md).